r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 # BLOB REAGENTS

+These reagents are only avalible to a blob!
+Know thy enemy.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|
 |<a href="#Replicating Foam"><h5 id="Replicating Foam">![#7B5A57](https://placehold.it/15/7B5A57/000000?text=+)Replicating Foam</h5></a> pH: 7 | N/A |  | will do medium brute damage and occasionally expand again when expanding. | <ul><li>Metabolism_rate: 0.2u/s</li>   </ul>|